wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getblockhash.md

 ---
-title: ont:getblockhash \[WebSocket\]
+title: getblockhash - Ontology
-description: Fetch block hash for the block at given height.
+description: Example code for the getblockhash ws method. Сomplete guide on how to use getblockhash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters